 Special types of personal data

-There are a few special types of personal data that are worth taking note of: special categories of personal data, and otherwise sensitive personal data.
+A few special types of personal data are worth taking note of are special categories of personal data, and otherwise sensitive personal data.
 These types of personal data have additional requirements.
 If you want to process them, please contact your privacy officer first.

 Special categories of personal data